m3g/MolSimToolkit.jl/docs/src/structural_alignment.md

 The software provides, as output, the Root-Mean-Square Deviations of the conserved structures, and of the divergent structures.
 A trajectory PDB file is output for the visualization of the results.

-The execution of the MDLovoFit procedure typically has two steps:
+The execution of the MDLovoFit procedure typically has three steps:

-1. Identify the length of the structure that can be aligned with a precision lower than a threshold.
+- [Step1:](@ref mdlovofit1) Identify the length of the structure that can be aligned with a precision lower than a threshold.
 This is done with the `map_fractions` function.
-2. Align the trajectory for the fraction of atoms desired, with the `mdlovofit` function.
+- [Step 2:](@ref mdlovofit2) Align the trajectory for the fraction of atoms desired, with the `mdlovofit` function.
-3. Visualize the aligned trajectory and aligned atoms.
+- [Step 3:](@ref mdlovofit3) Visualize the aligned trajectory and aligned atoms.

 !!! note
     Please cite the following references if these functions were useful: